 The skin proteins collagen and elastin are most attractive to free radicals, and these damaged molecules attack with abandon, causing oxidative stress.
 The reason why oxidative stress is such a problem is that once one collagen and elastin cell is damaged, nearby cells are also vulnerable.
 This creates a chain reaction of sorts that leads to fine lines, wrinkles and dark spots.

 The good news, however, is that antioxidants can donate that molecule without damage to themselves, so they are able to annihilate free radicals and protect precious collagen cells.
 Many different essential oils have antioxidants.
-All of those in the citrus family, such as lemon, grapefruit, lime, bergamot, tangerine, bitter orange, sweet orange, and neroli, are full of skin-friendly vitamin C
+All of those in the citrus family, such as lemon, grapefruit, lime, bergamot, tangerine, bitter orange, sweet orange, and neroli, are full of skin-friendly vitamin C. Try some of our Roll-On blends that contain oils in the citrus family, such as Forest, Relieve, or Focus.

 Sugar is Not Collagen’s Friend